ritua2/BOINCatTACC/api/midas_processing/README.md

 	Libraries must be provided with the path starting at the local level (no */* in front of them).
 If the libraries are installed with
 	*make install*, however, it may not be necessary to specify the path if the setup does already.
 * *C++*
 	C++ requires a multiple command structure to specify which libraries will be used in a C program.
 The libraries will be added with the -I flag.
+Since cget contains a large amount of files (although definitely less than 15 MB), there are 2 options for C++: C++/C++ cget.
+C++ does not allow cget usage and follows the same steps for library installation that C does.
+C++ cget requires installation and so it can take significantly longer.
+	However, set-up is easier.
+For cget libraries, start the library call with the start library within the C++ file, i.e.:
+		*#include <boost/numeric/ublas/matrix.hpp>* intead of */numeric/ublas/matrix.hpp*
+		*#include <eigen2/Eigen/Dense>* instead of *#include <Eigen/Dense>*
-Libraries installed through buckaroo (using the *LIBRARY)* command) may also be added in these way, but they require the BUCK flag in front of them.
+	Libraries installed through cget (using the *LIBRARY)* command) do not require any setup.
+They are always setup **in front of** the file to be compiled.

 Use the syntax:
 ```